demonnic/demonnic.github.io/test.md

 layout: page
 title: Test
 ---
-{% highlight lua %}
+{% highlight json %}
---this is a comment
+//this is a comment
 thisTable = thisTable or {}
 {% endhighlight %}